Meet the Humans behind the Healing

 (she/her)

-COUNSELING & ART THERAPY INTERNJoy is a counseling and art therapy intern at Creative Continuum Therapy and a master’s candidate in Counseling and Art Therapy at Pennsylvania Western University.
-As a developing art therapist, Joy is dedicated to creating affirming, collaborative therapy spaces where creativity supports self-understanding, emotional expression, and meaning-making, particularly when experiences are difficult to put into words.
+COUNSELING & ART THERAPY INTERNJoy Li is a Counseling and Art Therapy Intern at Creative Continuum Therapy and a master's candidate in Counseling and Art Therapy at Pennsylvania Western University.
+Joy is passionate about creating welcoming, affirming spaces where individuals can explore emotions, strengthen self-understanding, and discover new ways of expressing themselves through the creative process.

 Schedule a Free Consultation